konpyutaika/nifikop/site/website/versioned_docs/version-v0.14.1/3_manage_nifi/3_manage_dataflows/1_deploy_dataflow.md

 ---
-id: 3_nifi_dataflow
+id: 1_deploy_dataflow
-title: Provisioning NiFi Dataflows
+title: Deploy dataflow
-sidebar_label: NiFi Dataflows
+sidebar_label: Deploy dataflow
 ---

 You can create NiFi dataflows either :

 * directly against the cluster through its REST API (using UI or some home made scripts), or
 * via the `NifiDataflow` CRD.

-If you want more details about the design, just have a look on the [design page](../1_concepts/2_design_principes.md#dataflow-lifecycle-management)
+If you want more details about the design, just have a look on the [design page](./0_design_principles#dataflow-lifecycle-management)

 To deploy a [NifiDataflow] you have to start by deploying a [NifiRegistryClient] because **NiFiKop** manages dataflow using the [NiFi Registry feature](https://nifi.apache.org/registry).

 Below is an example of [NifiRegistryClient] :

 ```yaml
 apiVersion: nifi.konpyutaika.com/v1alpha1